The European Investment Bank in Ireland: what we do

 EIB financing in Ireland came to a total of EUR 935 million in 2017.

-The total investment of the EIB Group (the European Investment Bank and the European Investment Fund) in Ireland in 2016 was EUR 950 million.
+The total investment of the EIB Group (the European Investment Bank and the European Investment Fund) in Ireland in 2017 was EUR 1 billion.

 The Sitka spruce is one of the largest species of evergreens in the world.
 It can grow to nearly 100 meters tall, at an astonishing pace of 1.5 meters per year, and have a trunk diameter of 5 meters.
 The largest one currently known has an estimated trunk volume of 337 cubic meters – surely enough to produce more than enough paper to print all the copies of Ulysses sold during James Joyce’s lifetime just from a single tree.